PM interacts with CMs; discusses on easing curbs, boosting economic activity

 ''We stressed people should stay where they are.
 But it's human nature to want to go home and so we had to modify or change our decisions (kuch nirnay badalne bhi pare) .
 Despite that, to make sure it doesn't spread and go to villages, that's our big challenge,'' Modi said.

-On Sunday, the governmenttook a major step by allowing limited passenger train services from Tu sday, for which online bookings start from 11 May.
+On Sunday, the government took a major step by allowing limited passenger train services from Tuesday, for which online bookings start from 11 May.
 Special trains (total of 30 journeys) will run between Delhi and 14 states.

 Coronavirus crisis: Indian Railways resume services gradually; Train ticket reservation begins

-In his last call with the state CMs, the prime minister had, on 27 April, discussed the exit plan for the second lockdown which ended on 3 May, which was further extended.
+In his last call with the state CMs, the Prime Minister had, on 27 April, discussed the exit plan for the second lockdown which ended on 3 May, which was further extended.